 This group, which is open to all who are interested, meets at 9 am each Sunday to discuss books by contemporary authors, usually covering one chapter at a time.
 Like author Rachel Held Evans, the group takes inspiration from the insight that the word “disciple”comes from the Latin “discere” – to learn.
 “We’re all,” as Evans says in Wholehearted Faith, “in process, all just part way through our studies.”

 We regularly meet the first Tuesday of the month for friendship and fun October – June.
-Mayor Garcia will be speaking at our November meeting.
-We usually enjoy programs from time to time.
-We also host the Annual Pork Roast Dinner.
+We usually enjoy programs from time to time, and host the Annual Pork Roast Dinner every October.